 Communication between home and school is an essential part of student success.
-As a means of keeping the line of communication open between home and school, your child will receive notices from the office, information from the teacher, and a monthly newsletter from the principal.
-Be sure to review the newsletter for important messages and return the folder in your child's backpack daily.
+As a means of keeping the line of communication open between home and school, your child will receive notices from the office, and information from the teacher.

-There will be scheduled parent conferences in November.
+There will be scheduled parent conferences in October.
 Your child's teacher will provide information to you at that time.
 Parents and/or teachers may request a conference at any time throughout the school year.
 We encourage all parents to contact teachers any time you have questions regarding your child's education.